Den is a love letter to kaiseki cuisine, and just about everything else too

 After the shot, I turned the cup over in my hand, admiring the unique shape.
 It reminded me of a shark egg.

 “These are custom ceramic cups that were made by a friend of the chef’s,” Noriko chimed in.
+Serious points to the hospitality here — I can’t believe they’re anticipating my questions before I even ask them.

-I always write notes on my phone at tasting menus—my friend Josh tells me this is gonna scare restaurants into thinking I’m a secret reviewer, but if a chef sees a gigantic keylight getting pointed at the food and still believes I’m exercising the discretion a reviewer needs, that’s their problem.
-And usually my notes are just on the food – tastes, feelings, a rating.
-But at Den, they’re interspersed with stories from the people around me – Noriko’s favorite ramen spots, highlights from Chris and David’s recent visit with family in Vietnam, Jin’s worldwide restaurant shortlist.
-(I’ll include them all at the end of this piece.)
+And usually my notes are just on the food – tastes, vibes, a rating.
+But at Den, they’re interspersed with stories from the people around me – Noriko’s favorite ramen spots, highlights from Chris and David’s recent visit to Vietnam, Jin’s worldwide restaurant shortlist.
+I’ll include them all at the end of this piece.

 The head chef and owner wandered over and started showing pictures of his dog to Chris and David.